sa1if3/pingsms/README.md

 }
  ```

- There are total 9 elements (known as key:value pairs) allowed in the dictionary.
+ There is a total of 9 elements (known as key:value pairs) allowed in the dictionary.
 Any additional parameters are ignored.
  1. **key :** A user is identified by a unique hashed key.
 This key can be generated from the https://pingsms.in user panel.
 All pingsms customers have free access to API keys.
 This is an mandatory field required by all the methods.
  2. **job_id :** The Job Id number.
 This parameter is only used in the method ```get_job_report()```
  3. **report_date :** Date Of Report in YYYY-MM-DD Format.This parameter is used in the method ```get_job_report()``` and ```get_sent_sms_reports()```